bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 2. In `/prisma/.env`, update the value of the `DATABASE_URL` variable to match your new database connection string.

-3. Run the prisma migration script by issuing the following command:
+3. Run the prisma migration script with the following command:

 ```shell title="Run Prisma migration"
 `npx prisma migrate dev`